metacpan/metacpan-cpan-extracted/distros/D/Dist-Zilla-PluginBundle-DROLSKY/CONTRIBUTING.md

 on Linux by [Travis](https://travis-ci.org/autarch/Dist-Zilla-PluginBundle-DROLSKY).

 All CI results will be visible in the pull request on GitHub.
 Follow the appropriate links for details when tests fail.
+PRs cannot be merged until tests pass.

 ## TidyAll